hehaha68/hehaha68/README.md

 ### Talking about Personal Stuffs:

-- 👨🏽‍💻 I’m currently a collage student at my 3th year;
+- 👨🏽‍💻 I’m currently a collage student at my 4th year;
-- 🤔 My interests are machine learning, AI in big data, KDD etc..;
+- 🤔 My interests are LLM, SD, AI4DB, open source community;
 - 💼 I’m pursuing a Bachelor's degree in Data Science;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email me if you have any questions.